Mule Haas: Professional baseball career

 Haas was born in Montclair, New Jersey and attended Montclair High School.
 He left school to play for a local semi-pro team.
 Haas was signed by the Pittsburgh Pirates as an amateur free agent in 1923 and, after three seasons spent playing in the minor leagues, he made his major league debut with the Pirates on August 15, 1925 at the age of 21.
 He appeared in four games for the Pirates but, was not on the team's roster when the Pirates defeated the Washington Senators in the 1925 World Series.
 His contract was then sold to the Atlanta Crackers of the Southern Association and he returned to the minor leagues for two more seasons.

 In 1928, Haas joined the Philadelphia Athletics and became a member of one of the most feared batting orders in the history of baseball featuring three future Baseball Hall of Fame members (Al Simmons, Jimmie Foxx, and Mickey Cochrane).
 He was one of six Athletics players to post batting averages above .310 during the 1929 season when he produced career-highs in batting average (.323), home runs (16) and runs batted in (82).
 The Athletics won the 1929 American League pennant by 18 games over the vaunted New York Yankees of Babe Ruth and Lou Gehrig.

 Haas is notable for his hitting performance during the 1929 World Series against the Chicago Cubs.
-In Game Four at Philadelphia, as the Athletics trailed 8–0 in the seventh inning, Haas hit a three-run inside-the-park home run as the Athletics rallied by scoring 10 runs in the inning to win, 10–8.
-This was the last inside-the-park home run in World Series history until Alcides Escobar did so in Game 1 of the 2015 World Series.
+In Game 4 at Philadelphia, as the Athletics trailed 8–0 in the seventh inning, Haas hit a three-run inside-the-park home run as the Athletics rallied by scoring ten runs in the inning to win, 10–8.
+This was the ninth inside-the-park home run in World Series history, and the last until Alcides Escobar did so in Game 1 of the 2015 World Series.
 Two days later, in what was to be the final game of the Series, Haas hit a two-run home run in the bottom of the ninth inning to tie the score, 2–2, as the Athletics later won the game on Bing Miller's RBI-double.

 With the onset of the Great Depression and declining attendance, Connie Mack sought to reduce expenses by selling or trading his best players.
 In September 1932, he sold Haas, Simmons and Jimmy Dykes to the Chicago White Sox for $100,000.
 After five seasons in Chicago, Haas ended his career back in Philadelphia, playing in his final major league game on September 1, 1938 at the age of 34.